University Hospital Lewisham: Proposed Accident and Emergency closure

 In July 2012, South London Healthcare NHS Trust was put into financial administration.
 A government report in 2012 recommended that three SLHT hospitals should be taken over by nearby NHS trusts and that the University Hospital Lewisham Accident and Emergency unit should close, with A&E patients instead going to the SLHT-run Queen Elizabeth Hospital in Woolwich to make that hospital more viable.

 There was a strong campaign in Lewisham against the proposed closure, including a march on 24 November 2012 and a successful legal challenge.
 In July 2013, the High Court ruled that the closure of Lewisham A&E could not go ahead.
 In October 2013, the Court of Appeal ruled that Health Secretary Jeremy Hunt did not have power to implement cuts at Lewisham Hospital.
 The director of the Save Lewisham Hospital campaign described this as "a complete victory".

 Facilities

 The hospital offers a wide range of services including adult and children's Emergency departments and specialist services including neonatology, paediatric surgery, cystic fibrosis treatment, haemophilia treatment and Ear Nose and Throat (ENT) services.
 The hospital provides teaching and training for medical staff and gained university status in 1997.
 The Ladywell Unit on the premises is operated by the South London and Maudsley NHS Foundation Trust.

+Notable staff

+Isabella Barbour Clunas OBE, was matron of Lewisham Hospital from 1929 to 1947.
+She was also a member of the Royal College of Nursing Council from 1934 to 1935.